Commonwealth of Nations: Military

 Commonwealth citizens are eligible to serve in the British Armed Forces.
-According to the British Army, "Commonwealth soldiers are, and always will be, an important and valued part of the fabric of the British Army."
+According to the British Army, "Commonwealth soldiers are, and always will be, an important and valued part" of its fabric.
 Visa fees for Commonwealth personnel seeking to settle in Britain were scrapped in 2022.

 The Five Power Defence Arrangements is a defence partnership between Commonwealth countries Australia, Malaysia, New Zealand, Singapore and Britain.

 Gurkhas

 Gurkha soldiers from Nepal, a non-Commonwealth country, have long served in the British Army and the forces of several Commonwealth countries.
 They are employed by the British Army (Brigade of Gurkhas), Indian Army (Gorkha regiments) and Royal Brunei Armed Forces (Gurkha Reserve Unit), as well the Gurkha Contingent of the Singapore Police Force.
 Most members of Brunei's Gurkha Reserve Unit are veterans from the British Army and Singaporean police.

 Membership

 The members of the Commonwealth shaded according to their political status.
 Commonwealth realms are shown in blue, while republics are shaded pink, and members with their own monarchies are displayed in green.